- Start of the academic year on the Reims campus @Thomas Arrivé/Sciences Po

 At times when we have to make adjustments to our lifestyles, change our ways of studying or deal with moments of stress, it is important to pay attention to your own needs and feelings.
 A few simple practices can be helpful in coping with isolation: stay in touch with loved ones, establish a routine, don’t be afraid to log out...

 Staying in touch with your community

-- Keep in touch with your loved ones and your close friends from your place of isolation (via email, through social media, video calls, over the phone…) Set aside several moments every day for making these calls..
+- Keep in touch with your loved ones and your close friends (via email, through social media, video calls, over the phone…) Set aside several moments every day for making these calls..